vitaliiU/manual/php.md

 Creational design patterns provide various object creation mechanisms, which increase flexibility and reuse of existing code.</br>

 1. Factory Method </br>
-actory Method is a creational design pattern that provides an interface for creating objects in a superclass, but allows subclasses to alter the type of objects that will be created.</br>
+Factory Method is a creational design pattern that provides an interface for creating objects in a superclass, but allows subclasses to alter the type of objects that will be created.</br>
 https://refactoring.guru/design-patterns/factory-method  (see Structure UML)</br>
 https://refactoring.guru/design-patterns/factory-method/php/example